Photometry (astronomy): Magnitudes and colour indices

 Modern photometric methods define magnitudes and colours of astronomical objects using electronic photometers viewed through standard coloured bandpass filters.
 This differs from other expressions of apparent visual magnitude observed by the human eye or obtained by photography: that usually appear in older astronomical texts and catalogues.

-Magnitudes measured by photometers in some commonplace photometric systems (UBV, UBVRI or JHK) are expressed with a capital letter. e.g. 'V" (mV), "B" (mB), etc. Other magnitudes estimated by the human eye are expressed using lower case letters. e.g. "v", "b" or "p", etc. e.g. Visual magnitudes as mv, while photographic magnitudes are mph / mp or photovisual magnitudes mp or mpv.
+Magnitudes measured by photometers in some commonplace photometric systems (UBV, UBVRI or JHK) are expressed with a capital letter, such as "V" (mV) or "B" (mB).
+Other magnitudes estimated by the human eye are expressed using lower case letters, such as "v", "b" or "p", etc. E.g. Visual magnitudes as mv, while photographic magnitudes are mph / mp or photovisual magnitudes mp or mpv.
 Hence, a 6th magnitude star might be stated as 6.0V, 6.0B, 6.0v or 6.0p.
 Because starlight is measured over a different range of wavelengths across the electromagnetic spectrum and are affected by different instrumental photometric sensitivities to light, they are not necessarily equivalent in numerical value.
 For example, apparent magnitude in the UBV system for the solar-like star 51 Pegasi is 5.46V, 6.16B or 6.39U, corresponding to magnitudes observed through each of the visual 'V', blue 'B' or ultraviolet 'U' filters.

 Magnitude differences between filters indicate colour differences and are related to temperature.
 Using B and V filters in the UBV system produces the B–V colour index.
 For 51 Pegasi, the B–V = 6.16 – 5.46 = +0.70, suggesting a yellow coloured star that agrees with its G2IV spectral type.
 Knowing the B–V results determines the star's surface temperature, finding an effective surface temperature of 5768±8 K.

 Another important application of colour indices is graphically plotting star's apparent magnitude against the B–V colour index.
 This forms the important relationships found between sets of stars in colour–magnitude diagrams, which for stars is the observed version of the Hertzsprung-Russell diagram.
 Typically photometric measurements of multiple objects obtained through two filters will show, for example in an open cluster, the comparative stellar evolution between the component stars or to determine the cluster's relative age.

 Due to the large number of different photometric systems adopted by astronomers, there are many expressions of magnitudes and their indices.
-Each of these newer photometric systems, excluding UBV, UBVRI or JHK systems, assigns an upper or lower case letter to the filter used. e.g. Magnitudes used by Gaia are 'G' (with the blue and red photometric filters, GBP and GRP) or the Strömgren photometric system having lower case letters of 'u', 'v', 'b', 'y', and two narrow and wide 'β' (Hydrogen-beta) filters.
-Some photometric systems also have certain advantages. e,g.
-Strömgren photometry can be used to measure the effects of reddening and interstellar extinction.
+Each of these newer photometric systems, excluding UBV, UBVRI or JHK systems, assigns an upper or lower case letter to the filter used.
+For example, magnitudes used by Gaia are 'G' (with the blue and red photometric filters, GBP and GRP) or the Strömgren photometric system having lower case letters of 'u', 'v', 'b', 'y', and two narrow and wide 'β' (Hydrogen-beta) filters.
+Some photometric systems also have certain advantages.
+For example, Strömgren photometry can be used to measure the effects of reddening and interstellar extinction.
 Strömgren allows calculation of parameters from the b and y filters (colour index of b − y) without the effects of reddening, as the indices m 1 and c 1.